 Every day in this country, 1,900 children become victims of abuse or neglect, and four of them will die.
 Every day.
-Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms and communities.
+Court Appointed Special Advocates (CASA) for Children is a network of 951 community-based programs that recruit, train, and support citizen-volunteers to advocate for the best interests of children who have experienced abuse and neglect in juvenile court..
 Volunteer advocates—empowered directly by the courts—offer judges the critical information they need to ensure that each child’s rights and needs are being attended to while in foster care.

 Volunteers stay with children until they are placed in loving permanent homes.
-For many abused children, a CASA volunteer is the only constant adult presence in their lives.
-CASA Advocates are making lifelong differences in children's lives everyday!
+For many of these children, a CASA volunteer is the only constant adult presence in their lives.
+CASA volunteers are making lifelong differences in children's lives everyday!
 Each year, more than 200 children in Franklin and Hamilton counties find themselves involved in juvenile court due to abuse and neglect at the hands of those who are entrusted with their care, love, and guidance.

-Court Appointed Special Advocates® (CASA) are community volunteers, just like you, who stand up and speak out to help abused and neglected children.
+Court Appointed Special Advocates® (CASA) are community volunteers, just like you, who stand up and speak out to help children who have experienced abuse and neglect.
 We need men and women who are willing to commit 10 hours per month to make a direct impact for our children.
-And make no mistake, these are our children.
+And make no mistake, these are OUR children.
 They are children you pass in the store, or see on the playground.
 They are in the same classroom as your children and grandchildren.
 Like every child, these children need someone to step up and be their voice, to support them in their time of need.

 WITH A CASA VOLUNTEER, CHILDREN:

 - are more likely to find a safe, permanent home

 - are more likely to be adopted

 - are half as likely to re-enter foster care

 - are substantially less likely to spend time in long-term foster care

 - are more likely to have a plan for permanency, especially children of color